Geometric Phases of Nonlinear Elastic $N$-Rotors via Cartan's Moving Frames: Dynamics of (free) nonlinear elastic -rotors

-We next generalize the double pendulum system described above to an $N$-pendulum with $N$ bobs with mass moments of inertia $(I_1,I_2, ...I_N)$.
-The Lagrangian coordinates $\theta_j$ are the angular positions of the rigid bars as depicted in Fig.~\ref{N-pendulum}.
-For the specific problem we consider the action of $N-1$ nonlinear springs on the bars as depicted in Figure~\ref{N-pendulum}.
-The associated potential depends on the angle differences of adjacent bars
+We next generalize the elastic double rotor system described above to an elastic $N$-rotor with $N$ rotors with mass moments of inertia $(I_1,I_2, ...I_N)$.
+The Lagrangian coordinates $\theta_j$ are the angular positions of the rigid rotors as depicted in Fig.~\ref{N-pendulum}.
+For the specific problem we consider the action of $N-1$ nonlinear springs on the rotors as depicted in Figure~\ref{N-pendulum}.
+The associated potential depends on the angle differences of adjacent rotors, i.e,